tonibuenter/remotequery-java/README.md

 ```

-## Quick Start
+## Quick Start with Java

 Download or clone this repository.
 The repository is a Eclipse project (`Java Project`).
-It expects Java 8, but RemoteQuery runs with Java 7 as well.
+It expects Java 8 an later, but RemoteQuery runs with Java 7 as well.

 Here some hints for the directory layout of this repository: